 A squeezed airway in the child’s throat

 The tongue is a muscle and has an important purpose.
 The tongue is there to grind down raw foods.
-When the tongue is weak, it leads to a small upper jaw and stunted chin.
+If the tongue is weak, it leads to a small upper jaw and stunted chin.
 When the tongue and lower jaw start to believe there isn’t anything more for them to do, the child will develop a stunted chin and start to naturally breathe through their mouth rather than nose.
-When the upper jaw is small and the lower jaw is pushed back, it squeezes the child’s airway.
+If the upper jaw is small and the lower jaw is pushed back, it squeezes the child’s airway.
 It also becomes more squeezed when lying down.

 Squeezed airways in the child’s nose